 What We Do?

-Create the Great in You Ltd provide a series of workshops and or a tailor made programme designed to meet the needs of the students in within a classroom or club environments.
+Create the Great in You Ltd provide a series of workshops and or a tailor made programme designed to meet the needs of the individuals or groups in within a classroom, club or the corporate environment.

-Our team of mentors introduce the mentees to “3 C Thinking”.
+Our team of mentors use “3 C Thinking”.
 “3 C Thinking” is where the group begin a journey of self-development and critical thinking.
 Individuals are introduced to Communication, Collaboration and Creativity.
-The group will learn new skills both practical and interpersonal which can be applied to daily life at home/school or within the community we serve.
+The group will learn new skills both practical and interpersonal which can be applied to daily life at home/school/work or within the community we serve.
 The aim of the programme is to better equip participants with the skills which they can apply to their daily life within the community.